AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/assignment-sequence-and-conditional.md

 to derive the property $Q_{-2}$ from the property $Q_{-1}$ and statement $i_2$.
 Finally, $P$ can be determined from $Q_{-2}$ and $i_1$.

-Now that we can verify programmes that consists of several statements it is time to add some structure to them.
+Now that we can verify programs that consists of several statements it is time to add some structure to them.

 # Conditional rule